William James (CNHC registered)

 I have specialised training in working with Fertility issues, (easybirthing®).

-Apart from strictly defined ‘hypnotherapy’ I am qualified as a psychotherapist, mindfulness teacher and human social functioning practitioner.
+Apart from strictly defined ‘hypnotherapy’ I am qualified as a psychotherapist, an ACT therapist, a mindfulness teacher and human social functioning practitioner.

 Photos & videos